dbe-cio/cio-programming-test/Readme.md

 ### Step 3: Documentation
 Add a description in the `Readme.md` that explains how to run your code.
 Please include:
 - All steps needed to set up and run your solution.
-- Instructions to create and activate any Conda environment required.
+- Instructions to create and activate any Conda environment if required.
 - Instructions for installing all dependencies.
 - Clear steps to execute the script or program so that we can reproduce your result without issues.